 Chris’s professional background intersects Human Systems, Engineering and Testing to enable XR and other Advanced Technologies.
 He has over 25 years’ experience in Human Systems/Advanced Technology and spent most of his time in the DOD as a U.S. Special Operations Command Combat Developer and Program Manager.
-He currently holds an Adjunct Professorship and Chairs an Industry Advisory Board for Wearable Electronics at the University of Massachusetts.
+He has been an Adjunct Professor and Chair of an Industry Advisory Board for Wearable Electronics at the University of Massachusetts.
 Previous invited collaborations include work with the EU DARWIN program on cognitive robotics, the Harvard-Wyss Institute for Biologically Inspired Engineering, and the Center for the Ecological Study of Perception Action (CESPA) at the University of Connecticut Psychology Department.
 He has numerous scientific publications/presentations, national and international speaking engagements, military awards, and was the 2016 Arthur S. Iberall Distinguished Lecturer on Life and the Sciences of Complexity.